opencog/learn/run/README.md

 The scripts here are used to automate the operation of the language-learning pipeline.
 Currently, it consists of four steps:

+* Artificial grammar generation.
+Automation scripts can be found in the [0-gen-dict](0-gen-dict) directory.
+This is required for calibration of the learning system.

-* An initial step, of gathering a text corpus to train on.
-Any sufficiently large collection of plain-text UTF-8 files will do Some tools for downloading Wikipedia and Project Gutenberg texts can be found in the `../download` directory.
+* For natural language learning, a text corpus is needed.
+Any sufficiently large collection of plain-text UTF-8 files will do.
+  Some tools for downloading Wikipedia and Project Gutenberg texts can be found in the `../download` directory.